The Essenes

 *A sacrifice to Rome had to be given each day, which was particularly odious to all Jews.

 Many Osseaeans lived relatively Spartan lives, although it is not certain if all priests lived in that manner.
-Jesus, once he was married, certainly did not live a Spartan life, and in fact, seemed to enjoy gatherings and dinners where wine was available (Lk.
+Jesus seemed to enjoy gatherings and dinners where wine was available (Lk.
 7.33).* This cleanliness and rules version of holiness versus a more natural or everyday life became a serious issue—whether it is phylacteries on robes, or wiping the cup and whispering a prayer to consecrate the deed—Jesus was accused numerous times of not obeying various purity laws.
 In fact, Sabbath law he largely dismissed.
 He healed on the Sabbath, of all things!

 *Lk.
 7.30: “But the Pharisees and lawyers rejected the counsel of God against themselves, being not baptized of him (J. the Baptist).”

-The love principle Jesus teaches accentuates the inner man (spirit-man) and thus thrusts the man before God instead of first judging the man by the law, requiring a whole new spiritual order, and inferring a new standard for humanity and humane treatment under the law.
-Jesus disdained the cleanliness practices of the Pharisees.
-Celibacy was not a known practice by Nazarene priests.
+The love principle Jesus teaches accentuates the inner man (spirit-man) and thus thrusts the man before God instead of first judging the man by the law.
+This transition will require a whole new spiritual order, inferring a new standard for humanity as well as a more humane treatment under the law.
 By contrast, one might say the Qumran Essene became intellectual legalists, as opposed to interpreting the spirit of the law as Jesus did.

 §